 The purpose of crop rotation is not only to avoid pest problems, but to also consider the soil health and the nutrients that different plants need from the soil.

 Crop Rotation Families

-Here are some other major family groupings:
+Here are the major family groupings:

-- Alliums: Onions, leeks, and garlic.
+- Alliums: Onions, shallots, leeks, and garlic.

 - Umbellifers: Carrots, parsnips, fennel, parsley, and dill.

 - Cucurbits: Zucchini and summer quash, cukes, pumpkins and winter squash, melons (watermelon, cantaloupe), and gourds.
 All heavy feeders that grow best in rich soil.

 There are many more families, but some have only one member that we would grow in a home vegetable garden, like corn, okra, or sweet potatoes.
 In a small garden, you can group some families together, like putting brassicas with legumes and lettuce to make rotations easier.

 There are exceptions to crop rotation; perennial vegetables and herbs shouldn’t be moved each year, since they stay in the ground year-round.
 For example, mint spreads easily and is often best contained to one bed, and asparagus needs to settle into a spot for several years before it’s ready to be harvested.